 I’ll be home for Christmas…if only in my dreams.

 We all know the familiar holiday song and most of us probably have a pretty strong sense of place when it comes to celebrating the holidays.
-But if you’re an adventurous family or have lots of loved ones spread out across the country, then you might find yourself traveling for the holidays.
+But if you’re an adventurous family or have lots of loved ones spread out across the country, then you might find yourself away from home at Christmas.

 Our family is headed to an Airbnb (my affiliate link that earns you a $40 credit on your first stay) in the city this year to celebrate with family coming from several different places.
 Since it’s a rental, we won’t have all the comforts of home with us, but that doesn’t mean we can’t make Christmas very special.

 If you find yourself traveling away from home at Christmas, there’s a few simple ways you can bring the Christmas spirit with you.
 Most don’t take up much space and are the perfect way to carry on special traditions even if you’re laying by the pool or exploring a new city.

 How to Bring Christmas with You When You’re Traveling on Vacation

 This post contains affiliate links for your convenience.
 A small portion of your purchase (at no cost to you) helps support my business.
 For more information, please see my full disclosure policy here.

 You’ll probably want a mini tree or something to represent a tree.
 Get creative and pack green cardstock or this felt cutout to make a tree on the wall.
 There’s also wooden tree folds flat and this wall decal is completely removable.
 There’s so many ways to do this without taking up much space.
 A strand of lights (battery-powered work well) and a simple garland can also really perk up a space and make it feel like Christmas.

 Don’t forget to pack your stockings.
 These take up little space and are a nice way to incorporate some familiarity to a new place.
 If you’re meeting up with other family members who might not have them, grab a few extras to bring along.